needMoreCoffeeNow/RightMindMath/topics_md/en_us/lesson_plan_common_core.md

 <p><span style="background-color:#ffffcc">Remember, though, that each child is unique.
 You may want to use a different approach because of this.</span> If you stay engaged &amp; interested you will undoubtedly get feedback from your child to guide your decisions.</p>

-<p>Finally a quick note about <span style="background-color:#ffffcc">using charts to measure single-digit learning.</span> When stating out an average of more than 10-15 seconds &amp; more than one try is expected.
+<p>Finally a quick note about <span style="background-color:#ffffcc">using charts to measure single-digit learning.</span> When starting out an average of more than 10-15 seconds &amp; more than one try is expected.
 Remember at this point the right-mind has not learned the pattern.
-Once the RMM responds instantaneously you will see an average of a few seconds &amp; one try to find the correct answer.
+Once your child responds instantaneously you will see an average of a few seconds &amp; one try to find the correct answer.
 At this point move on to the next step.</p>